diana-spieser/Portfolio-project-fr/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone the repository: `git clone https://github.com/diana-spieser/Portfolio-projrct.git`
-2. Navigate to the project directory: `cd your-repo`
+2. Navigate to the project directory: `cd Portfolio-project`
 3. Open the website in a web browser: `index.html`

 ## Usage